 As with all of Mark Gilbert’s work, the relationship between the subject and the artist is an integral part of the pictures he produces.
-He seeks to connect and respond to his subjects and to reflect them in a way that is full and human.
+He seeks to connect and respond to his subjects and to reflect them and the artistic interaction, in a way that is full and human.

 In 2014, he was awarded his Ph.D in the Medical Sciences Interdepartmental Area (MSIA) program at the University of Nebraska Medical Center.
 His research focused on the interdisciplinary field of Art and Medicine and recognized that non-discursive methods (e.g. pictures, music, dance, poetry, etc.) can be forms of research.
 Past, present and future; silence and dialogue; listening and questioning; reflecting and experiencing; analyzing and imagining all converged into the resultant artwork and dissertation.